mikepjb/citadel/design.md

 - Keep installed packages lean (and clean package/notify current size?)
 - Check secure password? (find something small to check security wise, perhaps the presence of a package?)
 - Integration test (test cli input)

+## Notes on suggested setup

+- A swap partition is not needed, especially for systems with SSDs a swap file offers the same performance and a simpler partition table.

+- linux-lts is a better default and nice to have as a backup.
+I've had problems with docker/virtualbox/displaylink previously on the latest kernel at various points in time.